yazi-rs/yazi-rs.github.io/docs/dds.md

 - Local: the current instance, that is, the current Yazi process.
 - Remote: instances other than the current instance.
+- Static message: A message with a kind that starts with `@` will be persistently stored and automatically restored when a new instance starts.
+To un-persist, send `nil` to that kind.

 ## Usage {#usage}